nicolacanzonieri/all_rings/README.md

 _An original idea by SHAKAGAMES.
 Developed by SHAKAGAMES and SLiced Games Studios_

+> [!NOTE]
+> This README is temporary and will updated and expanded as the project progresses

 ## Introduction :speech_balloon:

 All Rings is a new game by **SHAKAGAMES** and **Sliced Games Studios**.
 It’s a **pixel retro boxing game** made with Unity 6 and will be available for **Android** (and maybe PC).